ShivprasadSagare/temp_xalign/README.md

 run `run_finetune.sh` with proper arguments for batch size and GPUs.

 2.14 finetuning role_specific mT5 on xalign role-ordered dataset(HRT only)
-git clone the repo and switch to role_ids branch<br>
+git clone the repo and switch to `original_role_ids` branch<br>

-YET TO ADD
+<I>Before running this experiment, make sure you have custom edited installation of transformers, as opposed to standard version of transformers.
+For the same, first make sure you are on the branch `original_role_ids`, then uninstall existing transformers library, and install it again using `cd transformers;pip install .`. </I> <br>
+setup the data similary as in above experiment 2.13. <br>
+run `run_finetune.sh` with proper arguments for batch size and GPUs.

 3. Some miscelleneous tips before running experiment
   * ~~Set up the wand api key using `export WANDB_API_KEY=bf6eddaca0cddb4d9e70aa37fb5ef56202d7ef74`~~